SimonNyvall/B-branch/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 Prerequisites

+    git

     .NET 8.0 SDK installed on your machine.

-    OBS!
-This only applies if you build from source.
+    OBS! .NET 8.0 SDK only applies if you build from source.

 ## Installation